 That said, whether you’ve cleaned up your diet to something like IIFYM+ Thrive Eating Approach or similar, or you have still got some way to go to get the processed and addictive hyper-palatable foods out of your diet, there is one whole food that pretty much universally makes people happy.

 Why is it Cooked Eggs done any way have more #foodporn hashtags than any other food ingredient?
 Why does it create such a positive and excited response in most people?
-For example, AdapNation’s most popular foods in our Food Diary are ALWAYS the ones showing a fried or poached egg, where you can see the yolk bursting out with its orange runny sumptuousness spilling out.
+For example, AdapNation’s most popular foods in our Food Diary are ALWAYS the ones showing a fried or poached egg, where you can see the yolk bursting out with its orange runny sumptuousness.

 Again, the answer is taste, texture, mouthfeel, smell and their incredible versatility right?
 Right!

-#1 – They Are Amongst the Most Nutritious Foods on Earth
+#1 – Eggs Are Amongst the Most Nutritious Foods on Earth

 One whole egg contains an amazing range of nutrients, as you would expect considering it must contain all the necessary nutrients to turn a fertilised egg into an perfectly formed baby chicken.